Iran–Israel conflict during the Syrian civil war: November

-On November 9, Israeli forces allegedly struck a convoy carrying fuel or weapons destined for Lebanon as they crossed into Syria from Iraq at the al-Qaim border crossing, killing at least ten people, including a number of Iranian fighters.
+On 9 November, Israeli forces allegedly struck a convoy carrying fuel or weapons destined for Lebanon as they crossed into Syria from Iraq at the al-Qaim border crossing, killing at least ten people, including a number of Iranian fighters.

-On November 13, Israeli airstrikes targeted a runway at the Shayrat Airbase in northeastern Syria, which military sources told Reuters was recently used by the Iranian airforce.
+On 13 November, Israeli airstrikes targeted a runway at the Shayrat Airbase in northeastern Syria, which military sources told Reuters was recently used by the Iranian airforce.

-On November 19, Israeli airstrikes targeted central and coastal regions of Syria, killing four soldiers and wounding one.
+On 19 November, Israeli airstrikes targeted central and coastal regions of Syria, killing four soldiers and wounding one.

 December

-On December 19, Israeli strikes in the Damascus area killed three non-Syrian and two Iranian-backed Syrian fighters.
+On 19 December, Israeli strikes in the Damascus area killed three non-Syrian and two Iranian-backed Syrian fighters.

 2023

 January

-On January 1, Israeli air forces struck the Damascus International airport, putting it out of service and killing three Syrian soldiers and two non-Syrian fighters.
-On January 29, unidentified aircraft attacked a convoy of Iranian trucks at the al-Qaim crossing on the Syria-Iraq border.
+On 1 January, Israeli air forces struck the Damascus International airport, putting it out of service and killing three Syrian soldiers and two non-Syrian fighters.
+On 29 January, unidentified aircraft attacked a convoy of Iranian trucks at the al-Qaim crossing on the Syria-Iraq border.
 The following day another airstrike targeted a truck near the Syria-Iraq border that was carrying weapons and ammunition for Iranian militias.

 February

-On February 18, an Israeli airstrike in Damascus left four civilians and a soldier killed, and 15 wounded.
+On 18 February, an Israeli airstrike in Damascus left four civilians and a soldier killed, and 15 wounded.

 March

-On March 7, Israeli air forces attacked the Aleppo airport, causing it to shut down due to damage, though no casualties were reported.
+On 7 March, Israeli air forces attacked the Aleppo airport, causing it to shut down due to damage, though no casualties were reported.

-On March 12, the city of Masyaf in Western Syria was struck by daytime Israeli airstrikes.
+On 12 March, the city of Masyaf in Western Syria was struck by daytime Israeli airstrikes.
 Three soldiers were injured.

+On 22 March, Israel conducted airstrikes against several Iran-linked targets in Syria, including in Damascus, the Aleppo international airport and the Latakia area.

+On 29 March, Israel was accused of carrying out several airstrikes against army positions in the Al-Midan neighborhood of Damascus, injuring two Syrian soldiers and causing some material damage.

+On 31 March, an Israeli strike near Damascus killed an IRGC officer.
+Two days later another IRGC member died of injuries sustained in the strike.
+It was speculated that the Israeli attack was a response to last month's suspected Hezbollah bombing near Megiddo in northern Israel that left a man seriously injured, which is believed to have been carried out by a terrorist who crossed the Lebanon border fence using a ladder.
+The terrorist was shot dead while trying to return to Lebanon.